icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 But the client application that calls `findPart` doesn't know `FrontBumper` so it can't decode it.

-In this situation, the Slice engine will fail to decode the class instance _unless_ you tell the sender to encode this class in "sliced" format with the `slicedFormat` operation attribute:
+In this situation, the recipient will fail to decode this class instance _unless_ you tell the sender to encode this class in "sliced" format with the `slicedFormat` operation attribute:

 ```slice